 The breakthrough came in October 1925 when Baird finally achieved 'half-tone' television pictures, as opposed to simple black-and-white silhouettes.
 This was followed in January 1926 by the now-famous first demonstration of television to the scientific community, including members of the Royal Institution, in London.

-Soon afterwards, a new company called Television Limited was successfully floated on the London Stock Exchange.
+Soon afterward, a new company called Television Limited was successfully floated on the London Stock Exchange.
 Will Day was later bought out, receiving £500 for his original £200 investment.

 Throughout the late 1920s, Baird's company went through several name changes while he used his technical and advertising skills to keep television in the public eye.
 In 1927, live television pictures were broadcast from London to Glasgow by telephone line and in 1928, from London to New York using short-wave radio.
 Colour television was also shown in 1928, and Baird later captured the public imagination with a new device called "Noctovision", in which the subject sat in front of the camera in complete darkness and the illumination was provided by infra-red rays, or in other words, heat rays.
 In the picture to the right, the sitter is Dr. Clarence Tierney and he is being illuminated by radiation from hot plates a few inches away from his face.